Asteroid Measurements at Millimeter Wavelengths with the South Pole Telescope: Conclusion

 Using data from SPTpol, we made significant measurements of (13) Egeria and (22) Kalliope at only one wavelength, and we did not have high enough sensitivity in individual observations to describe light curves to high accuracy.
 However, SPT-3G will improve on both of these limitations with its higher sensitivity and third wavelength band, as shown by the detections of (772) Tanete and (1093) Freda.
 SPT-3G's higher sensitivity will also allow us to observe fainter objects than with SPTpol.
 In fact, SPT-3G and other future CMB surveys may have to mask asteroids during transient source analysis, since as of the writing of this paper, objects like (344) Desiderata are bright enough to trigger the SPT-3G transient alert system.
 Furthermore, many of the asteroids detectable with SPT-3G will be observed for longer periods of time than those with SPT-SZ or SPTpol.
-This longer observation time will allow us to place tighter constraints on light curve data for those asteroids.
+The longer observation times and higher instantaneous sensitivity of SPT-3G will allow us to place tighter constraints on modulation amplitude for those asteroids, and potentially to detect modulations of more than a few percent.
 With SPT-3G sensitivity, we will be able to observe more asteroids at more wavelengths, and, for many of them, over longer times.

 By repurposing historic and future data from the SPT, we will observe asteroids without needing to dedicate telescope observation time to do so.
 The measurements we make will provide new constraints on the thermal properties and compositions of asteroid regoliths.